 However, we don’t recommend using dark roasts in your bean to cup machine – the natural oils produced in roasting process can clog the machine’s grinder.

 So, there you have it!
 Everything you need to know about dark roast coffee!
 Why not give it a try?

-Our deepest, darkest coffee is a seriously smooth, very darkly roasted blend of Brazil Santos and Colombia Supreme.
+Boggle Hole - Our deepest, darkest coffee is a seriously smooth, very darkly roasted blend of Brazil Monte Alto and Colombia Supreme.
 You could describe it as an after dinner coffee, but we think it’s big and intense enough to be an incredible breakfast coffee too.
 This one’s a best seller.
-Click here to shop.
+See it in our shop.